Donovan: 1967–1969: International success

 In late 1967 Donovan contributed two songs to the Ken Loach film Poor Cow.
 "Be Not Too Hard" was a musical setting of Christopher Logue's poem September Song and was later recorded by such artists as Joan Baez and Shusha Guppy.
 The title track, originally entitled "Poor Love", was the B-side of his next single, "Jennifer Juniper", which was inspired by Jenny Boyd, sister of George Harrison's wife, Pattie Boyd and was another top 40 hit in the US.
 Donovan developed interest in eastern mysticism and claims to have interested the Beatles in transcendental meditation.

-In early 1968 he was part of the group that traveled to the ashram of Maharishi Mahesh Yogi in Rishikesh.
-The visit gained worldwide attention thanks to the presence of all four Beatles as well as Beach Boys lead singer Mike Love, as well as actress Mia Farrow and her sister Prudence (who inspired Lennon to write "Dear Prudence").
+In early 1968 he was part of the group that travelled to the ashram of Maharishi Mahesh Yogi in Rishikesh.
+The visit gained worldwide attention thanks to the presence of all four Beatles along with Beach Boys lead singer Mike Love, as well as actress Mia Farrow and her sister Prudence (who inspired Lennon to write "Dear Prudence").
 According to a 1968 Paul McCartney interview with Radio Luxembourg, it was during this time that Donovan taught Lennon and McCartney finger-picking guitar styles including the clawhammer, which he had learned from Mac MacLeod.
 Lennon used this technique on songs including "Dear Prudence", "Julia", "Happiness is a Warm Gun" and "Look at Me", and McCartney with "Blackbird" and "Mother Nature's Son".